filipefborba/MarriageNSFG/project2/report2.md

 Note: this project was made based on this [repository by Allen Downey](https://github.com/AllenDowney/MarriageNSFG).

-Marriage is something that has been changing drastically in the past few decades.
+Marriages have been changing drastically over time: they are happening later than before.
 Allen Downey wrote in his blog that ["millennials are still not getting married"](http://allendowney.blogspot.com/2016/10/millennials-are-still-not-getting.html), with a compelling graph showing how the dynamics of marriages have been changing over time.
-However, with a difference in marriages, there must be a difference in divorces too, right?
+This change might lead us to assume that divorce rates are decreasing.

 This analysis uses data from the National Survey of Family Growth (NSFG) ranging from 2002 to 2017 cycles.
 The group selected was 17095 female respondents, which have been married at least once.
 This group was then divided into cohorts by decade of birth.

-The goal of this project is to identify differences in divorces across cohorts using survival analysis with female respondents.
+The goal of this project is to identify  identify differences in divorces across women born in different decades using survival analysis.
 Also, use Cox regression (or Cox's proportional hazard model) to fit a model with explanatory variables (called covariates) to verify how we can explain variation in divorce rates.

 ### Survival Analysis

 As we know the distribution of durations of marriages, computing the survival curve is easy, because it is the complement of the CDF.
 Here is the average survival curve regarding all respondents, without distinction of complete or ongoing marriages.
 With that, we can get a more broad idea of the divorce rate.
+The longest lasting marriage, ongoing or not, in the dataset is 29 years.

 ![Mean survival curve](./figs/survival_function.png)